Jeffrey-S-Smith/data-structures-and-algorithms/javascript/401/code-challenges/code-challenge9/readme.md

 Write tests to prove the following functionality:

+- Can successfully push onto a stack
+- Can successfully push multiple values onto a stack
+- Can successfully pop off the stack
+- Can successfully empty a stack after multiple pops
-- Can successfully add a node to the end of the linked list
+- Can successfully peek the next item on the stack
+- Can successfully instantiate an empty stack
+- Calling pop or peek on empty stack raises exception
-- Can successfully add multiple nodes to the end of a linked list
+- Can successfully enqueue into a queue
-- Can successfully insert a node before a node located i the middle of a linked list
+- Can successfully enqueue multiple values into a queue
-- Can successfully insert a node before the first node of a linked list
+- Can successfully dequeue out of a queue the expected value
-- Can successfully insert after a node in the middle of the linked list
+- Can successfully peek into a queue, seeing the expected value
-- Can successfully insert a node after the last node of the linked list
+- Can successfully empty a queue after multiple dequeues
+- Can successfully instantiate an empty queue
+- Calling dequeue or peek on empty queue raises exception

 ## Whiteboard Process